cjbuisness/Project1/README.md

+# Everything (6 classes + 2 interfaces within 2 packages, and 1 jpg) will be in the "Project1.java" folder.
+Best regards, Callan Hercules

 # Project 1: Capital Gains Tracker
 **Purpose:** To practice and demonstrate proficiency in creating, manipulating and utilizing deques with maximum efficiency.